DeepakShinde13/git-hooks/README.md

     ```git init```

 5. Example : branch name 'feature/ABC-123'.
 After you add a commit, generated message will have a structure [ABC-123] \<commit-message>

+6. If you ever want to stop using this hook just go to .git/hooks and remove commit-msg file.